Pont Saint-Bénézet: History

 With the collapse of the Saint-Bénézet bridge the Rhône at Avignon was crossed by ferry until the beginning of the 19th century.
 Between 1806 and 1818 a wooden bridge was built across the two branches of the river, a few hundred metres south of the old bridge at the Porte de l'Oulle.
 The section across the Avignon branch of the Rhône was replaced by a suspension bridge in 1843.
 This was demolished in 1960 with the opening of the Edouard Daladier bridge.
 The section of the wooden bridge across the Villeneuve branch of the Rhône was not replaced until 1909.
-The replacement stone bridge, the Nouveau Pont, was damaged by bombing in 1944.
+The replacement stone bridge, the Nouveau Pont, was damaged by bombing in 1944 during World War II.
 It was repaired after the war but was replaced by the Pont du Royaume in 1972.

 Saint Bénézet

-An uneducated shepherd, Bénézet (born c.1165 - died c 1184, feast day April 14, patron saint of bridge builders) claimed that he was divinely commanded by Jesus in a vision to build the bridge at a point where the force of the Rhône was so great that it had discouraged even Roman engineers in antiquity.
+An uneducated shepherd, Bénézet (born c.1165 - died c 1184, feast day 14 April, patron saint of bridge builders) claimed that he was divinely commanded by Jesus in a vision to build the bridge at a point where the force of the Rhône was so great that it had discouraged even Roman engineers in antiquity.
 The bishop of Avignon, at first skeptical, finally approved the project, and work began in 1177.
 Bénézet reputedly overcame many obstacles miraculously, and the construction of the bridge was said to have caused 18 miraculous healings.
 Convinced that the work was ordained by God, wealthy patrons formed the first “Bridge-Building Brotherhood” to fund Bénézet's endeavor.
 He died four years before the bridge was completed and was buried in a chapel built on one of the piers.
 After almost 500 years his body was removed, and his relics are at Saint-Didier in Avignon.